-(#) Architect and buildings energy consultant, Via Fiume 6, 39100 Bolzano, Italy.
+(#) Architect and buildings energy consultant,

+Via Fiume 6, 39100 Bolzano, Italy.

 The building sector is responsible of about 40% of the total energy consumption and 45% of the CO_2 emissions in Europe [1].
 Therefore, it is a key potential source of both energy saving and avoiding the greenhouse effect, and current European legislation takes into account those important aspects [2].
 In the last few years, several papers have used Linear Programming approaches to solve optimization problems relating with energy and buildings [3-6].
 In particular, very recently, two papers [7,8] have modelized the problem of finding the best composition of a building's façade, in order to, among other objectives, minimize or to upper bound the thermal transmittance of the façade [9].
 Thermal transmittance measures the rate of heat flow through the elements of the building envelope and it is a key magnitude to assess the energy efficiency of the building.
-All the above cited papers consider the reduction of the energy consumption once the building has been constructed, but they do not take into account the embodied energy of the building construction: excavation, processing, construction, operation, maintenance, demolition and waste or recycling.
+All the above cited papers consider the reduction of the energy consumption once the building, nor its embodied CO_2 emissions, which include the life cycle of any material used in the building construction: excavation, processing, construction, operation, maintenance, demolition and waste or recycling.